 Phasing: Development in Sherwood West's West and Southwest districts can be served with water infrastructure in the near future.
 Water infrastructure will need to be extended east to west to serve the hillsides.
 The Far West district can be served after water infrastructure improvements, such as an additional pump station, are constructed.
-The North district will need further study and significant water infrastructure improvements to be served.
-The Preliminary Infrastructure Funding Strategy (Appendix N) includes cost estimates for extending infrastructure to the North district; water and transportation projects have the highest projected costs for this district.
+The North district will be served by an extension of a looped 12" system.
+The Preliminary Infrastructure Funding Strategy (Appendix O) includes cost estimates for extending infrastructure to the North district; water and transportation projects have the highest projected costs for this district.